 September 1 Il Divo is the world’s first and most successful classical crossover group.
 The foursome have sold over 30 million albums worldwide, achieved over 50 number one records, received 160 gold and platinum sales awards in over 33 countries and staged four groundbreaking world tours.

 Twyla Robinson’s incisive musicianship, ravishing vocal beauty, and dramatic delivery have taken her to the leading concert halls and opera stages of Europe and North America.

 A native of Suffolk, Virginia, and praised by The New York Times for his “robust voice” and The Washington Post as an artist “fully ready for a big career,” bass-baritone Ryan Speedo Green is quickly establishing himself as an artist of international demand at the world’s leading opera houses.

 Hailing from coastal Maryland, Jason Morton and Brett Wilmer of Chesapeake Sons bring a rejuvenating edge as well as tight harmonies to country music.
 Citing influences like the Black Crowes, Chesapeake Sons have a unique and refreshing style.

 Newport News-native Heather Parcells performed in her first professional job dancing at Busch Gardens in Williamsburg during her senior year of high school.
-Parcells made her Broadway debut in “Chitty Chitty Bang Bang,” and her numerous television and film credits include Every Little Step, Guiding Light, Good Morning America, The Today Show and the Macy’s Thanksgiving Day Parade.
+Parcells made her Broadway debut in “Chitty Chitty Bang Bang,” with numerous television and film credits including Every Little Step and Guiding Light.